VulNyx/vulnyx/rules.md

 ## Submit VM

 - Do `not` use `content` on the VM that may `offend` other `people`.
-- Do `not` use an `external URL` to resolve the VM (If the link does not work, the machine would be unsolvable.).
+- Do `not` use an `external URL` to resolve the VM (If the link does not work, the machine would be unsolvable).
 - The VM does `not` have to have a `graphical interface "GUI"` (Unless necessary to resolve the VM).
 - `Delete` or `redirect` any `history` files to `/dev/null` (Unless necessary to resolve the VM).
 - The VM has to have a logic from the beginning to the end.
 - The creator has to test the VM to avoid possible bugs.
+- Do not send boxes that have more than one `.ova` file.
 - The VM has to work correctly in `VirtualBox`.
 - The VM must have the `flags`: (`user.txt` & `root.txt`) located in `/home/[user]/user.txt` & `/root/root.txt`.
 - To keep a consistency over the machines, flags must be a `md5` string.